pkhuong/Napa-FFT3/README.md

 and the _Implementation_ section for all the gory details.

 Note that Napa-FFT3 currently only supports power-of-two-sized inputs;
-even when/if it will gain code for arbitrary sizes, power-of-twos will most likely be much more efficient, both in terms of runtime and space usage.
+even when/if it will gain code for arbitrary sizes, powers of two will most likely be much more efficient, both in terms of runtime and space usage.